 Suggested Configuration Structure

-After a few tries I have found the following structure enables management of the configuration by area of concern.
-Configuration is done in package groups such as
+After a few tries, I have found the following structure enables management of the configuration by area of concern.
+The configuration is done in package groups such as

 cfagent.conf file consists only of imports of

 cfagent.defs, and the definition files for package groups (

 main.cf, etc).
 The definition file for a package group should always conditionally import

 The actions for a group have a default extension of